oblivia-simplex/monsoon/README.md

   (2 ^ (n-1)) packets at a time, before processing.
 This can help if monsoon seems to be lagging (use a higher n) or stuttering (use a lower n).
+* pressing '-' will set the capture rate to maximum
+* press ESCAPE to quit
 * press 'a' to toggle ASCII highlighting
 * press 'b' to toggle between bitwise (blue) and bytewise (green) representation